-People often see ear plugs as something to use only in very specific circumstances.
-For instance, we might use ear plugs when we’re working with power tools, or we might use them when we’re at a loud festival to help keep our ears safe.
+People often see earplugs as something to use only in particular circumstances.
+There are many benefits of earplugs in daily life.
+For instance, we might use earplugs when we’re working with power tools or use them when we’re at a loud festival to help keep our ears safe.

-However, ear plugs have many uses that can apply to everyday life and can help in situations that range from helping you fall asleep to making air travel more bearable.
+However, earplugs have many uses that can apply to everyday life and help in situations that range from helping you fall asleep to make air travel more bearable.

 How Much Noise is Dangerous?

 Most humans can only stand up to around 75 decibels of noise.
 If noise reaches 85 decibels or higher, then you could potentially suffer irreversible hearing loss.